monowai/flockdata.org/ab-engine/README.md

 $ java -jar ab-engine-0.90-BUILD-SNAPSHOT-war-exec.jar -Dneo4j=java -Dab.integration=http -httpPort=8080 -Dab.config=./classes/config.properties -Dlog4j.configuration=file:./classes/log4j.xml
 ```

 Deploy in TomCat or whatever be your favourite container.
-Maven will build an executable tomcat 7 package for you that you can run from the Java command line.
+Maven will build an executable Tomcat7 package for you that you can run from the Java command line.
 We will assume that you are going to deploy the WAR to TC7 via your IDE.

 Default HTTP port for ab-engine is 8080 and for ab-search its 8081.
 If you are using different ports then review the [configuration files] (src/main/resources/config.properties) that describe how engine and search find each other.
 If you have an existing ElasticSearch cluster, you will also want to review

 Once you have the .war file installed in your app server, you can start firing off urls to test things.

 ## Interacting with AuditBucket
-HTTP, REST and JSON is the lingua franca - surprised?
-Didn't think so.
-Download, compile and deploy.
+HTTP, REST and JSON is the lingua franca.

 ### Security
 Note that the user id is 'mike' and the password is '123'.
 This is basic configuration stuff hacked in to spring-security.xml.
 I'm sure you can configure your own lovely security domain, or help me out with an OAuth configuration ;)

 ## Tracking Data
 By default, information is tracked in Neo4J and ElasticSearch.
 You can, at the point of POST, request that the information be only tracked in Neo4j or only ElasticSearch.
 This depends on your use case.
-You might be simply tracking event type information that never changes, so simply storing in ElasticSearch is functional enough as the data is not connectable.
+You might be simply tracking event type information that never changes, so simply storing in ElasticSearch is functional enough as the data is not require the meshing of connections.

 ## Creating Data
 In the examples below, /ab-engine/ represents the application context with the endpoints starting at /v1/.
 Substitute for whatever server & context is appropriate for your deployment.